sangnovamoqapi/Caesar-cipher/README.md

 ./a.out

 Save your encrypted file in the same directory as the downloaded repo, and name it "file2.txt".
+If you don't have one encrypt the data with the encrypt.c file while running same commands as above...
 That's it!!

 Concept: